developer-zebra/developer-zebra-site/src/ddt/2-0/guide/configuration/index.md

 * **WiFi Tests –** tests operation of the WiFi radio and returns WiFi related information
      * **MAC address –** checks whether the MAC address is valid based on its format
      * **Ping Address –** specifies the domain name to perform the ping test
-     * **Ping Tests –** pings the web address specified in the Ping Address field via WiFi and returns the amount of time it takes to receive a response
+     * **Network Test –** pings the web address specified in the Ping Address field via WiFi and returns the amount of time it takes to receive a response
      * **Radio Power Cycle –** checks for operability when turning the WiFi radio on/off
 * **Battery Tests –** checks the battery status and returns battery related information
      * **Part Number –** returns the battery part number
      * **Serial Number –** returns the battery serial number
-     * **Model Number –** returns the battery model number
+     * **Manufacture Date –** returns the battery date of manufacture
      * **Decommission Status –** returns the health of the battery, whether it needs to be decommissioned
 * **WWAN Tests –** tests operation of the WWAN radio and returns related WWAN information
      * **Sim State –** checks whether the sim card is present